praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 <div markdown="span" class="alert alert-danger">
-**WARNING**: This command is cannot be undone, and there is no way to recover the deleted doctor's information.
+**WARNING**: This command is cannot be undone, and there is no way to recover the deleted doctor.
 </div>

 ***What does it do?***